-A Phase Locked Loop (PLL) circuit provides an option for users who want to use a low-frequency oscillator circuit or clock the device up to its highest rated frequency from a crystal oscillator.
-This may be useful for customers who are concerned with EMI due to high-frequency crystals or users who require higher clock speeds from the internal oscillator.
-PIC18F47J13 family devices include two PLL circuits: a 4x PLL and a 96 MHz PLL.
+A Phase Locked Loop (PLL) circuit is provided as an option for users who want to use a lower frequency oscillator circuit, or to clock the device up to its highest rated frequency from a crystal oscillator.
+This may be useful for customers who are concerned with EMI due to high-frequency crystals, or users who require higher clock speeds from an internal oscillator.